xinwenfu/GenCyber/SymmetricKeyCrypto/README.md

 ```

 ### Hands-on 4: Send Encrypted Message via Chat Server
+- Start the chat server on Windows VM
-- One person encrypts messages and sends
+- One person encrypts messages and sends over the chat client on Kali VM
-- The other person receives encrypted messages and decrypts
+- The other person receives encrypted messages and decrypt s on Kali VM

 ## References